Rust-for-Linux/rust-for-linux.com/src/Apple-AGX-GPU-driver.md

-# M1 GPU Driver
+# Apple AGX GPU driver

-As part of the [Asahi Linux](https://asahilinux.org/about/) project, the Apple M1 GPU driver has been implemented in Rust for the Linux kernel, along with creating DRM bindings and associated userspace pieces.
+As part of the [Asahi Linux](https://asahilinux.org/about/) project, the Apple AGX GPU driver has been implemented in Rust for the Linux kernel, along with creating DRM bindings and associated userspace pieces.

 The driver lives [here](https://github.com/AsahiLinux/linux/tree/bits/210-gpu).